helgastogova/npm-react-typescript-template/README.md

 This repository serves as a base for creating npm packages using React and TypeScript.
 It comes preconfigured with a build process and a set of recommended packages for a modern development workflow.

-You can read more about that repo [here](https://hackernoon.com/building-efficient-npm-packages-with-react-typescript-and-css-modules-a-comprehensive-guide)
+You can read more about that repo [how to create your own npmjs package with typescript and css](https://hackernoon.com/building-efficient-npm-packages-with-react-typescript-and-css-modules-a-comprehensive-guide)

 ## Features